-Services of the VTH-FA are primarily offered through its mobile veterinary clinic which provides services to smallholder farmers within a 25 km radius as a first opinion practice and also serve as a referral practice for neighbouring veterinary surgeons' divisions.
+Services of the VTH-FA are offered through its mobile veterinary clinic and the construction of a state of the art hospital which was completed in 2022.
+The hospital is equipped with facilities that are up to the international standards including medical, surgical, laboratory, radiography, ultrasound and hospitalization facilities for farm animals and horses.
+The mobile clinic provides services to smallholder farmers within a 25 km radius as a first opinion practice and also serve as a referral practice for neighbouring veterinary surgeons' divisions.
 On request, the mobile unit also provides services to large state-owned and private farms.
-In addition, the VTH-FA has hospitalization facilities for farm animals and horses.
-Construction of a state-of-the-art VTH-FA is underway with government funding.
-It is expected to be completed in 2022.